jcezarms/targres/README.md

 textual context, localized social impact (feedback from ratings) and ramifications (pros \& cons) stemming from a given argumentation.

-# Concept and Implementation
+# Concept

-The two main blocks of in-depth content:
-- [TARGRES Paper](./TARGRES_Project_Paper.pdf) - all research, mathematical constructs in support of TARGRES and model benchmarks.
+[TARGRES Paper](./TARGRES_Project_Paper.pdf) has the complete research, mathematical constructs in support of TARGRES and model benchmarks.

-- [TARGRES.ipynb](./TARGRES.ipynb) - full implementation of the algorithm, along with documented sequential use of local modules.
+# How to use
+In [TARGRES.ipynb](./TARGRES.ipynb) you'll find the sequential documented guide on using the algorithm.

 # Running the code

-The only necessary step: `pip install -r requirements.txt`
+The only necessary step:
+`pip install -r requirements.txt`

 > The notebook assumes a [CUDA-enabled pytorch installation](https://pytorch.org/get-started/locally/#with-cuda-1) to run BERT's embedding process.
 A GPU with ~2.5k CUDA cores and 12GB RAM (compute 3.7) took ~1h30m to embed a batch of 100k rows.